Accreditations and Memberships

 James L. and Dorothy H. Dewar College of Education and Human Services

-The Council for the Accreditation of Educator Preparation (formerly National Council for Accreditation of Teacher Education) has accredited the Dewar College of Education and Human Services as the unit primarily responsible for the preparation of teachers and other professional school personnel.
+The Council for the Accreditation of Educator Preparation has accredited the Dewar College of Education and Human Services as the unit primarily responsible for the preparation of teachers and other professional school personnel.
 All of the programs housed within the college, as well as the art, music, and foreign language education programs, are approved by the Georgia Professional Standards Commission.

-- BSEd in Early Childhood Education (Association for Childhood Education International);
+- BSEd in Middle Grades Education (Association for Middle Level Education);

-- MEd in Instructional Technology (Association for Educational Communications and Technology and American Library Association/ American Association of School Librarians);
+- MEd in Instructional Technology (American Library Association/ American Association of School Librarians);

-- MEd in Special Education General Curriculum (Association for Childhood Education International and Council for Exceptional Children); and
+- MAT in Special Education General Curriculum (Council for Exceptional Children); and

-- BS in Spanish Education and French Education (American Council on the Teaching of Foreign Languages).
+- MAT in Foreign Language Education (American Council on the Teaching of Foreign Languages).